vedph/pythia-doc/analysis/flow.md

 You can look at [this example](example) for a full profile.

-## Process
+## Flow

-At the beginning of the indexing process, a **source collector** is used to collect all the text sources from a specified source.
+At the beginning of the indexing flow, a **source collector** is used to collect all the text sources from a specified source.
 For instance, if you are indexing a folder with some files the file-based source collector will enumerate each file in that folder.

 For each source collected in this way, the steps are: